karnigen/make_var/Readme.md

 - Expand make type variables `$(VAR)` in string

 Package allow you to access any symbol defined in *make*.
-It might be helpfull to transfer your *Makefile* based project to different one.
+It might be helpful to transfer your *Makefile* based project to different one.

 ## Installation